The $v_n$-periodic Goodwillie tower on Wedges and Cofibres: Divergence on Moore Spaces

 must be uncountable.
 But this contradicts Thompon's calculation of the $v_1$-periodic homotopy groups of a Moore space in \cite{10}.
 Indeed, using the results of Cohen-Moore-Neisendorfer, he argues that the loop space of $M^\ell$ is a weak infinite product of certain spaces $S^m\{p\}$ and $T^m\{p\}$ and computes the $v_1$-periodic homotopy groups of these spaces.
 The result is his Theorem $1.1$, which in particular shows that these groups are countable. \end{proof}

-\begin{remark} In \cite{heuts} it will in fact be shown that $\Phi_v(M^\ell)$ is simply the direct \emph{sum} of all its homogeneous layers; by the arguments above this can indeed not be equivalent to the infinite product.
-However, the argument of \cite{heuts} requires more technology than is necessary to include here. \end{remark}
+\begin{remark} In Theorem 2.11 of \cite{heuts} it is in fact shown that $\Phi_v(M^\ell)$ is simply the direct \emph{sum} of all its homogeneous layers (and similarly for higher heights $h$ and appropriate type $h$ complexes in place of $M^\ell$); by the arguments above this can indeed not be equivalent to the infinite product.
+However, the arguments of \cite{heuts} require more technology than is necessary to include here. \end{remark}